Combinatorial Allocation Bandits with Nonlinear Arm Utility: Algorithm and theoretical results

+Our proposed method, CAB-UCB, follows the UCB principle, a standard approach in bandit algorithm design \citep{annals_of_ststs_Lai_1987_MAB,Auer_2002_bandit,siam_qin2014contextual,icml2017glmcontextbandits}.
 CAB-UCB has two parameters, $\lambda_0>0$ and $c_1>0$.
 The parameter $\lambda_0$ determines the regularization strength for MLE.
-In addition, $\lambda_0$ plays the role of ensuring that $\lambda_{\min}\prn{V_t}$ is strictly positive.
+In addition, $\lambda_0$ plays the role of ensuring that $\lambda_{\min}\prn{{\bm{V}_t}}$ is strictly positive.
 The parameter $c_1$ controls exploration, and a larger value results in a greater degree of exploration.